 Here’s how you do it: Lay the two banana cards next to each other facing the same direction.
 Now ask which one is larger.
 Inevitably the one on the left looks larger.
 When someone points to that one ask them “Are you sure?” and then switch the cards.
 In fact the cards are the same size but the curve tricks your eye into thinking the one on the left is larger.
 To prove they are the same size stack them or turn one of them the opposite direction.

 Bridget Riley.
 Bridget Riley is one of the foremost artists associated with Op Art.
 And she’s a woman.
 After my 30 Creative Women Post I was so happy to discover that Ms. Riley is yet another fantastic female creative I could have added to the list!
 She started creating op art in the early 1960’s and was part of a breakthrough exhibition in 1961 called The Responsive Eye alongside Victor Vasserely.
 Critics dismissed the show but the public LOVED it and Op Art became one of the most influential art movements of the 1960’s, having a profound impact on design, fashion, and more.
 During this time Ms. Riley was one of Britain’s most famous artists.
 She later started playing with more colorful palettes and to this day continues to paint, curate, and write.
 Check out more of her work here and here

 Did you have fun with this?
 I never get enough of optical illusions and I hope this illustrates a how the brain can be tricked into seeing something that in fact is not reality.
 If you want to learn more about the science behind optical illusions start here.

-Christmas Sensory Play Series
+More in the Christmas Sensory Play Series

 For more holiday fun exploring sight check out these posts from my fellow series collaborators: